AkshatJain9/Fitomatic/Report.md

 * Created the AVL tree which stores the posts queried in the database in a sequential matter (from most likes to least) in an efficient manner.
 Also made this data structure usable with the UI (working with Leon)
   * AVLPosts.java
   * HomeFragment.java (120-125)
+* Created a mechanism to send direct notifications to a user's device using the Firebase Messaging service.
+This was ultimately removed as it did not contribute to our overall app design

 *[Code Design.
 What design patterns, data structures, did the involved member propose?]*